maked0n1an/zk-bridge/README_en.md

 ## Installation and launch
 If you don’t have knowledge about installing Python and running it, then go to the section [Links](#links):

-- Install libs:
+* Install libs:
 <pre><code>$ pip install -r requirements.txt</code></pre>
-- Go to 'zk-bridge' folder:
+* Go to 'zk-bridge' folder:
 <pre><code>cd zk-bridge</code></pre>
+* Read 'settings/settings.py' carefully and set settings you need.
-- Launch in terminal:
+* Launch in terminal:
 <pre><code>python main.py</code></pre>

 ## Donats (EVM):